-The Europe & South Africa segment has operations in India, Mexico, Spain, South Africa and the United Kingdom.
-The segment provides life reinsurance for a variety of products through yearly renewable term and coinsurance agreements, and reinsurance of accelerated critical illness coverage, which pays on the earlier of death or diagnosis of a pre-defined critical illness.
+The Europe & South Africa segment has operations in India, Mexico, Poland, Spain, South Africa and the United Kingdom.
+The segment provides life reinsurance for a variety of products through yearly renewable term and coinsurance agreements, and reinsurance of critical illness coverage.
 Reinsurance agreements may be either facultative or automatic agreements covering primarily individual risks and in some markets, group risks.